NTIA/scos-sensor/README.md

 By default, scos-sensor will use `configs/default_calibration.json` as the sensor calibration file.
 However, if`configs/sensor_calibration.json` or `configs/sigan_calibration.json` exist they will be used instead of the default calibration file.
-Sensor calibration files allow scos-sensor to pply a gain based on a laboratory calibration of the sensor and may also contain other useful metadata that characterizes the sensor performance.
+Sensor calibration files allow scos-sensor to apply a gain based on a laboratory calibration of the sensor and may also contain other useful metadata that characterizes the sensor performance.
 For additional information on the calibration data, see the